FHA Rule Extension Prevents Evictions and Foreclosures in Florida Through February 2021

 However, Florida tenants are also protected by the latest stimulus bill that was signed into law on December 27th.
 In addition to financial relief, this bill extends eviction protections across the nation through January 31, 2021.
 The bill applies to a wider range of tenants.

 Contact our Casselberry and Oviedo Eviction and Foreclosure Attorneys

 As you can see, there are different eviction protection bans that can apply to your unique situation.
 These rules provide different relief, have different deadlines, and require different eligibility criteria, so it is important to be sure you apply for protection under the right rule.
-The experienced eviction lawyers at Quattrochi and Torres in Casselberry and Oviedo are here to help all Florida tenants stay in their homes to stop the spread of COVID-19.
+The experienced eviction lawyers at Quattrochi, Torres, and Taormina in Casselberry and Oviedo are here to help all Florida tenants stay in their homes to stop the spread of COVID-19.
 Call 407.452.4918 or contact us online to schedule your free consultation.